How to List a Home For Sale By Owner and What to Know

 What is FSBO?

-Deciding whether you want sell your home with or without a real estate agent is one of the preliminary decisions homeowners have to make when selling their home.
-When you go the route of selling your home on your own this is called “for sale by owner” or “FSBO” for short.
-FSBO (pronounced “fizz-bo”) homes aren’t sold the same way as with a real estate agent so like most things there are pros and cons.
-This also goes for home buyers but we’ll save that for another time.
-FSBO is also a more arduous process for home sellers than working with a real estate agent so take the time to really reflect if it makes sense for you.
+Deciding whether you want to sell your home with or without a real estate agent is one of the preliminary decisions homeowners have to make when selling their home.
+When you go the route of selling your home on your own, this is called “for sale by owner” or “FSBO” for short.
+FSBO (pronounced “fizz-bo”) homes aren’t sold the same way as with a real estate agent, so like most things, there are pros and cons.
+This also goes for home buyers, but we’ll save that for another time.
+FSBO is also a more arduous process for home sellers than working with a real estate agent, so take the time to reflect if it makes sense for you.

 If it does make sense, here is what to know and how to list a home for sale by owner!
 No real estate agent supervision required.

 Selling your home yourself could cost you even in a hot market.
 It takes more than placing a sign on your yard or firing some emails to potential buyers.
 Ask yourself these questions before deciding to moonlight as your own real estate agent.

 Is your housing market hot to trot or not?
 No one wants to receive less than what they paid for, and the market dictates how much you could potentially make off your home.
 This is why researching your local housing market and finding comparable homes for sale is crucial.
 You don’t want to give your competitors leverage by overpricing your home.
 An appraisal from a licensed appraiser could be beneficial.
 In addition to the home appraisal, check out these other three sources to help determine your home’s value.

 Are you willing to work with a buyer’s agent?